![]() |

 Focus one thing at a time.
 Work on one project, one map at a time.
 Don't spread yourself too thin across many activities.
 Work on one thing till it gets done.

-NO MULTI-TASKING or INTERUPTIONS:
+NO MULTI-TASKING OR INTERUPTIONS:

 Work without being interrupted.
 Don't multi-task.
 I don't know when or how being a multi-tasking became so popular but its one of the worst things you can do.
 The highest flow of productivity comes when you work without realizing the time flying by which happens only when you are focused.
 Multi-tasking and interruptions disrupt that flow and it often takes up to 15-20minutes to get back in the zone.